richardhaslam/frackit/README.md

 ```

 However, it is not guaranteed that the version of pybind11 that comes with the package
 contains all features used by `Frackit`.
+Currently, testing occurs with version pybind11 version 2.6.
-Therefore, we recommend to clone and install it from the repository.
+Therefore, we recommend to clone the respective branch from the repository and maually install it.

 ### Building Frackit under Linux
 After [OpenCASCADE][2] and the other requirements listed above have been installed,